4. Simulating concept drifts with the DriftStream API#

 This tutorial demonstrates how to use the DriftStream API in CapyMOA:

-• More advanced examples can be found in Tutorial 6: Exploring Advanced Features, such as configuring and manipulating MOA streams directly
+• Other examples can be found in Tutorial 6: Exploring Advanced Features, such as configuring and manipulating MOA streams directly.

-• In this example, we show how to use RandomTreeGenerator to generate a synthetic stream
+• In this example, we show how to use RandomTreeGenerator to generate a synthetic stream.
+No concept drift, just a synthetic stream.

 [1]: